gellernastya/diversity-sourcing/female-name-search-by-country-list.md

 This page is a list of Boolean strings with the most popular female names per country.

-You can use it while performing a diversity search on specific platforms.
+You can use it while performing a diversity search on specific platforms - just click on the "Copy" button on the right on the window with query.

 ### **How to use it**